TOMToolkit/tom_base/docs/introduction/resources.rst

 `Classy Class-Based Views <https://ccbv.co.uk/projects/Django/2.2/>`_ - Inheritance can be confusing.
 The CCBV reference page shows the class hierarchy of Django's built-in class-based views, along with the available attributes and methods, and the class they each come from.

+`Databases <https://docs.djangoproject.com/en/3.0/ref/databases/>`_ - Information on setting up different database backends in Django.

-`Security in Django <https://docs.djangoproject.com/en/2.2/topics/security/>`_ - Take special note of
+`Security in Django <https://docs.djangoproject.com/en/2.2/topics/security/>`_ - Make sure your Django application is secure.

 Python